Impact on pension expense under international accounting as at November 30, 2019

 Every year, companies must establish an expense for their defined benefit pension plans.
 The graph shows the expense impact for a typical pension plan that starts the year at an arbitrary value of 100 (expense index).
 The expense is influenced by changes in the discount rate based on high‑quality corporate and provincial (adjusted) bonds and the median return of pension fund assets.

 The table below shows the discount rates for varying durations and the change since the beginning of the year.
 A plan’s duration generally varies between 10 (mature plan) and 20 (young plan).

-Since the beginning of the year, the pension expense has decreased by 9% (for a contributory plan) due to an increase in discount rates despite the low returns on assets (relative to the discount rate).
+Since the beginning of the year, the pension expense has increased by 32 % (for a contributory plan) due to the decrease in the discount rates, despite the good returns on assets (relative to the discount rate).

 Please contact your Morneau Shepell consultant for a customized analysis of your pension plan.

 - The expense is established as at December 31, 2018, based on the average financial position of the pension plans used in our 2018 Survey of Economic Assumptions in Accounting for Pensions and Other Post-Retirement Benefits report (i.e. a ratio of assets to obligation value of 95% as at December 31, 2017).

 - The return on assets corresponds to the return on the Morneau Shepell benchmark portfolio (55% equities and 45% fixed income), which reflects the average asset mix in our 2018 Survey.